Los Angeles Zoo: Notable incidents

-The Los Angeles Zoo has had a number of notable escaped animals over the years.
-A particular spate of escapes took place during the late 1990s and early 2000s when, in half a decade, at least 35 animals escaped the zoo including zebras, chimps, kangaroos and antelopes.
+A spate of escapes took place during the late 1990s and early 2000s when, in half a decade, at least 35 animals escaped the zoo including zebras, chimpanzees, kangaroos and antelopes.

 Evelyn, the gorilla, escaped her enclosure approximately five times.
 In one widely covered incident, she used some overgrown vines to pull herself out of her exhibit.
 She then had full run of the zoo for an hour as TV-news copters hovered overhead and visitors were evacuated before she was tranquilized.
 In a prior incident, she hopped on the back of another gorilla, Jim, to make her escape (Jim had also previously escaped).
 Part of the problem was that the gorilla habitat was originally intended to house bears; this was alleviated by the opening of a specially designed Campo Gorilla Reserve in 2007.